 5. The company has an obligation to provide a healthy work environment.

 6. There is an obligation for management to communicate its actions to a complainant.

-The Female Employee was awarded damages of $18,000 against the company and Manager and an additional $5,000 against company for its failure to investigate.
+She was awarded damages of $18,000 against the company and manager and an additional $5,000 against company for its failure to investigate.